liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 - Make sure there are agents installed for this tenant.
 They should be listed in the Agents list.
 - Check the state of each agent.
 They should be set to "Enabled".
 - A status of "In use" indicates the agent is already processing another task.
-The agent won't be able to be assigned more tasks without finishing the current one.
+The agent isn't able to be assigned more tasks without finishing the current one.
 - If an agent is listed as "Disabled", enable it.
 - If they appear to be "Disconnected" for a long time, check Agent Disconnected.